madhavkosi/designPatterningolang/SystemDesign/question1-10/7distributedkeyvalue.md

 #### Dynamo's Use Cases
 Dynamo is ideal for applications where strong consistency is not critical.
 It supports strong consistency but at a performance cost.
 Amazon uses Dynamo for services requiring high reliability and flexible trade-offs between availability, consistency, cost-effectiveness, and performance.
 It provides a simple primary-key interface, making it suitable for services that would otherwise be inefficient with relational databases.

+#### System APIs
+Dynamo clients use `put()` and `get()` operations to write and read data:

+- **get(key)**: Retrieves the object associated with the given key, potentially returning conflicting versions and metadata context.
+- **put(key, context, object)**: Writes the object associated with the given key to storage nodes, using context to verify object validity.

+Both objects and keys are treated as byte arrays, with keys hashed using MD5 to generate a 128-bit identifier for storage node allocation.

 ### Dynamo: High-Level Architecture